adjust/ios_sdk/README.md

   request failed or response could not be parsed.
 - `NSString trackerName` the tracker name of the current install.
 Is `nil` if request failed or response could not be parsed.
+- `NSString network` the network grouping level of the current install.
+Is `nil` if request failed, unavailable or response could not be parsed.
+- `NSString campaign` the campaign grouping level of the current install.
+Is `nil` if request failed, unavailable or response could not be parsed.
+- `NSString adgroup` the ad group grouping level of the current install.
+Is `nil` if request failed, unavailable or response could not be parsed.
+- `NSString creative` the creative grouping level of the current install.
+Is `nil` if request failed, unavailable or response could not be parsed.

 ### 10. Enable event buffering